-Appetite suppressants are drugs that aim to decrease your appetite in order to help curb the emotional impulse to eat large quantities of food while trying to loss weight.
+Appetite suppressants are drugs that aim to decrease your appetite in order to help curb the emotional impulse to eat large quantities of food or sugar while trying to loss weight.
 Appetite suppressants should NOT be used as a substitute for proper diet or exercise.
 For maximum results, they must be used in conjunction with a reduced-calorie diet and/or exercise.
 Any modifications in your diet, activity level, and behavior must be continued long-term in order to continue losing weight and prevent the lost weight from returning.
 To learn more about the appetite suppressants most commonly recommended by Dr. Bird, visit the About Appetite Suppressants page.

-Benefits of Using Appetite Suppressants include:
+Benefits of using Appetite Suppressants include:

 - Research as shown that individuals using appetite suppressants could lose as much as 5 to 10 percent of their body weight.

 - All appetite suppressants used by transformyou are FDA-approved for weight loss.

 - Less of an emotional dependence on food.

 - Ability to mentally focus for longer without eating.